rust-lang/rust/text/0000-stabilize-catch-panic.md

 2. This broken invariant is the later observed.

 Exceptional control flow often exacerbates this first component of breaking invariants.
-For example many data structures often have a number of invariants that are dynamically upheld for correctness, and the type's routines can temporarily break these invariants to be fixed up before the function returns.
+For example many data structures have a number of invariants that are dynamically upheld for correctness, and the type's routines can temporarily break these invariants to be fixed up before the function returns.
 If, however, an exception is thrown in this interim period the broken invariant could be accidentally exposed.

 The second component, observing a broken invariant, can sometimes be difficult in the face of exceptions, but languages often have constructs to enable these